metagraph-dev/metagraph/docs/plugin_author_guide/plugin_testing.rst

 Testing types is difficult to do in isolation outside of trivially testing methods and attributes.

-There are no metagraph-specific testing practices we recommend in particular here.
+There are no Metagraph-specific testing practices we recommend in particular here.

 Much of the functionality provided by types will be rigorously tested indirectly in the algorithm tests and translator tests.